Well-posedness of quadratic RBSDEs and BSDEs with one-sided growth restrictions: Introduction

 We establish the existence of solutions primarily using the methods inspired by Essaky and Hassani \cite{EH} and Bahlali et al. \cite{B17}, as well as some well-posedness results for ODEs.
 However, it seems to be difficult to prove the uniqueness of solutions due to the singularity and general growth properties of the generators.
 To address this, this paper provides a method applicable when their generators satisfy a $\theta$-domination condition (see (\ref{2.1})).
-This $\theta$-domination condition is inspired by Fan and Hu \cite[Assumption (H2')]{FH} (see also \cite[(H4)]{FHT1} and \cite[UN3]{FHT2}).
+This $\theta$-domination condition is inspired by Fan and Hu \cite[Assumption (H2')]{FH} (see also \cite{FHT1, FHT2}).
 It includes generators that are convex in $(y,z)$, generators that are (locally) Lipschitz in $y$ and convex in $z$, as well as some non-convex generators.
-Our method relies on the $\theta$-difference technique introduced by Briand and Hu \cite{BH08}, and some innovative comparison arguments based on RBSDEs.
-It differs from the methods used for quadratic RBSDEs in \cite{K2, BY, Li}.
+Our method relies on the $\theta$-difference technique introduced by Briand and Hu \cite{BH08}, and some novel comparison arguments based on RBSDEs.
+It differs from the methods used for quadratic RBSDEs in \cite{K2, BY, Li, Gu}.
 The use of the comparison arguments is a key difference between our method and those based on the $\theta$-difference technique for quadratic BSDEs in \cite{BH08, Y, FH, FHT1, FHT2, LG}.
-For the bounded solutions of RBSDEs, our method can be described briefly as follows: \begin{itemize} \item We first prove that the RBSDE$(g,\xi,L_t)$ under (\ref{1.1}) admits a minimal solution $(Y_t,Z_t,K_t)$ such that the range of $Y_t$ is included in a closed subset of $D$. \item Then, we prove that under (\ref{2.1}) and (\hyperref[4A2]{4A2}), for any solution $(y_t,z_t,k_t)$ to the RBSDE$(g,\xi,L_t)$ such that the range of $y_t$ is included in a closed subset of $D$, by using some comparison arguments based on RBSDEs, we can find an RBSDE, which admits a maximal solution $(\tilde{y}_t,\tilde{z}_t,\tilde{k}_t)$ such that for each $\theta\in(0,1)$, $\tilde{y}_t\geq\frac{y_t-\theta Y_t}{1-\theta}.$ \item Finally, since $\tilde{y}_t\geq\frac{y_t-\theta Y_t}{1-\theta}$, when $\theta$ tends to $1$, we get $y_t\leq Y_t$, i.e., $(Y_t,Z_t,K_t)=(y_t,z_t,k_t).$ \end{itemize} The BSDEs case follows the spirit of the method above, but requires some different treatments.
+For the bounded solutions of RBSDEs, our method can be described briefly as follows: \begin{itemize} \item We first prove that the RBSDE$(g,\xi,L)$ under (\ref{1.1}) admits a minimal solution $(Y,Z,K)$ such that the range of $Y$ is included in a closed subset of $D$. \item Then, we prove that under (\ref{2.1}) and (\hyperref[4A2]{4A2}), for any solution $(\hat{Y},\hat{Z},\hat{K})$ to the RBSDE$(g,\xi,L)$ such that the range of $\hat{Y}$ is included in a closed subset of $D$, by using some comparison arguments based on RBSDEs, we can find an RBSDE, which admits a maximal solution $(\bar{Y},\bar{Z},\bar{K})$ such that for each $\theta\in(0,1)$, $\bar{Y}_t\geq\frac{\hat{Y}_t-\theta Y_t}{1-\theta}.$ \item Finally, since $\bar{Y}_t\geq\frac{\hat{Y}_t-\theta Y_t}{1-\theta}$, when $\theta$ tends to $1$, we get $\hat{Y}_t\leq Y_t$, i.e., $(Y_t,Z_t,K_t)=(\hat{Y}_t,\hat{Z}_t,\hat{K}_t).$ \end{itemize} The BSDEs case follows the spirit of the method above, but requires some different treatments.
+It is known that a locally Lipschitz condition (which does not necessarily satisfy the $\theta$-domination condition: (\ref{2.1}) together with (\hyperref[4A2]{4A2})) typically guarantees the uniqueness of bounded solutions (see \cite{K2, BE, Li, Im}).
+Since the generators in our framework may fail to satisfy such a condition (see Example \ref{ex4.6}(ii)), to ensure the uniqueness of bounded solutions, we also impose the $\theta$-domination condition.